 2. Avianca Sala VIP, South Terminal

 Priority Pass members can access this lounge when it isn’t too full.
-Within the lounge, there is a business center with computers and a printer, further business booths without computers, and lots of more comfy seating.
+There is a business center within the lounge with computers and a printer, further business booths without computers, and lots of more comfy seating.
 The views from this lounge look out upon the planes and are excellent.

 3. LATAM VIP Lounge, South Terminal